John Woodhouse (British Army officer)

 Lieutenant Colonel John Michael Woodhouse, MBE, MC (29 September 1922 – 15 February 2008) was a British Army officer credited with helping to reform the Special Air Service.

+In 1956 he was appointed an OBE for doing "more to enhance the operational reputation and technical skill of 22 Special Air Service Regiment than any other officer since the unit's formation six years ago".

+He was described by David Stirling as a man "who created the modern SAS during the Malayan campaign by restoring to the regiment its original philosophy”.

 Early years

 John "Jock" Woodhouse was born in Kensington, London, on 29 September 1922, the only son of Brigadier Charles Woodhouse, a former Colonel of the Dorset Regiment.
 He received his education at Malvern College and commissioned into the Dorset Regiment in 1942.

 Military career

 Second World War

-Woodhouse was not a member of the SAS during the Second World War, he fought in Tunisia, Sicily, and Italy.
+Woodhouse was not a member of the SAS during the Second World War.
+He fought with the East Surrey Regiment in Tunisia, Sicily, and Italy.
 While commanding with 1st Battalion, East Surrey Regiment, he received his Military Cross for leading an attack on buildings occupied by tank crews which turned out to be the headquarters of the 16th Panzer Division.
-In March 1944, a patrol he was commanding was ambushed near Cassino and he was taken prisoner.
-He became a Russian interpreter with the Allied Control Commission in Germany during the period 1947–49.
+In March 1944, a patrol he was commanding was ambushed near Cassino and he was taken prisoner and held until the 125th US Cavalry Regiment arrived on 12 April 1945.

+Rejoining the army after the war, he completed a Russian course in September 1946, and was posted to Germany to work first for Allied Control Commission, then in September 1947 for the Anglo-Soviet Border Commission in Lübbecke.
+In 1948 he was in Austria, second-in-command of a company in the 1st Battalion, the Dorset Regiment.
+An accomplished skier, he came third in the British Army Ski Championships in 1949.